-The vast majority of our partners are individual and small groups of independent healthcare providers, which includes networks of healthcare practitioners that provide elective procedures that generally are not covered by insurance.
-The remainder are primarily national and regional healthcare providers.
+The vast majority of our partners are individual and small groups of independent healthcare providers, which includes networks of healthcare practitioners that provide elective and other procedures that generally are not fully covered by insurance.
+The remainder are primarily national and regional healthcare providers and health-focused retailers, including Rite Aid.

-During 2015, over 165,000 healthcare provider locations either processed a CareCredit application or made a sale on a CareCredit credit card.
-No one CareCredit partner accounted for more than 0.3% of our total platform revenue for the year ended December 31, 2015.
+During 2016, over 185,000 locations either processed a CareCredit application or made a sale on a CareCredit credit card.
+No one CareCredit partner accounted for more than 0.3% of our total interest and fees on loans for the year ended December 31, 2016.

 We enter into provider agreements with individual healthcare providers who become part of our CareCredit network.
-These provider agreements are similar to the dealer agreements that govern our relationships with the merchants and dealers offering our Payment Solutions products in that the agreements are not exclusive and typically may be terminated at will on 15 days' notice.
+These provider agreements are similar to the dealer agreements that govern our relationships with the merchants and dealers offering our Payment Solutions products in that the agreements are not exclusive and typically may be terminated at will upon 15 days' notice.
+Multi-year agreements are in place for larger multi-location relationships across all markets.
 There are typically no retailer share arrangements with partners in CareCredit.

-At December 31, 2015, we had relationships with over 100 professional and other associations (including the American Dental Association and the American Animal Hospital Association), manufacturers and buying groups, which endorse and promote our credit products to their members.
+At December 31, 2016, we had relationships with over 100 professional and other associations (including the American Dental Association and the American Animal Hospital Association), manufacturers and buying groups, which endorse and promote our credit products to their members.
 Of these relationships, over 60 were paid endorsements linked to member enrollment in, and volume under, the relevant program.

-We screen potential partners using a variety of criteria, including whether the potential provider specializes in one of our approved specialties, carries the appropriate licensing and certifications, and has a strong credit history.
+We screen potential partners using a variety of criteria, including whether the potential provider specializes in one of our approved specialties, carries the appropriate licensing and certifications, and meets our underwriting criteria.
 We also screen potential partners for reputational issues.
 We work with professional and other associations, manufacturers, buying groups, industry associations and healthcare consultants to educate their constituents about the products and services we offer.
-We believe our ability to attract new partners is aided by our customer satisfaction rate, which our research in 2015 shows is 91%.
+We believe our ability to attract new partners is aided by our customer satisfaction rate, which our research in 2016 showed is 91%.
 We also approach individual healthcare service providers through direct mail and advertising, and at trade shows.